vipul6042/Spardha-23/README.md

 - ```bash
   touch .env
   ```
-- Get the .env variables name from the .env.example file and paste them in .env file
+- Get the .env variables' names from the .env.example file and paste them into the .env file
 - Remember to paste all the values into the .env file
 - To run the react - app, run the following command
 - ```bash